 From the bustling shopping streets of Causeway Bay and markets of Mongkok to stretches of the jungle-like greenery on the Outlying Island, Hong Kong is a place best-seen al fresco.
 The humidity of spring and summer make this almost impossible, whereas autumn and winter are both prime times to stroll the outdoors.
 February is the city's coldest month, but temperatures are still relatively balmy and perfect for spending time outside.

 Hong Kong is also enjoyable for a different reason during February.
-February is typically the month of Hong Kong's biggest celebration: Chinese New Year.
+February is typically the month of Hong Kong's most significant celebration: Chinese New Year.
 The date for the event moves each year based on the phases of the moon, and it either falls at the end of January or anytime in February.
 It's some spectacle.
 Apart from the fantastic Chinese New Year parade, you can catch a superb fireworks display, dragon dances, and special horse racing days.